The approval will provide funding and services through the Individual Assistance Program and Hazard Mitigation Grant Program.

-BRIDGEPORT, Pennsylvania (WPVI) -- Governor Tom Wolf has requested President Joe Biden declare a major disaster in Pennsylvania following last's week severe storms.
+HARRISBURG, Pennsylvania (WPVI) -- Governor Tom Wolf announced Friday that President Joe Biden has approved his declaration of a major disaster in Pennsylvania following last week's severe storms.

 The governor's request includes a major disaster declaration for Individual Assistance for Bucks, Chester, Delaware, Montgomery, Philadelphia, and York counties; Public Assistance for Bucks, Chester, Delaware, Fulton, Montgomery, Philadelphia, and York counties; and for the Hazard Mitigation Grant Program to be made available to all 67 counties of the Commonwealth.

 The collective damage estimate to public infrastructure to date is currently estimated at $117 million.